Table of contents

 Is your current approach to customer service giving your customers what they want?

 Hiver – the human way of doing customer support

 It sits right on top of your Gmail and treats emails as conversations — helping you to retain the human connection in all your customer interactions.
-Your customers and support teams will be happier, and you’ll have a stronger foundation for building relationships and brand loyalty.
+Your customers and customer support teams will be happier, and you’ll have a stronger foundation for building relationships and brand loyalty.
 From a backend standpoint, switching also makes sense.
 Email support with Hiver offers some convincing advantages over ticketing for companies:

 - We are a trusted and certified Google partner.
-You can be rest assured that you’re getting a best-in-class solution that’s continuously improving.
+You can rest assured that you’re getting a best-in-class solution that’s continuously improving.